jtschwar/tomo_TV/BUILDING.md

 This project serves as a wrapper around [ASTRA-toolbox](https://github.com/astra-toolbox/astra-toolbox) for GPU acccelerated and custom written parallel C++ reconstraction algorithms.
 In both cases, we recommend using the GNU GCC compiler, any version above 4.8 that supports [OpenMP](https://gcc.gnu.org/wiki/openmp) is suitable for compiling these scripts.
 To install the C++ accelerated scripts:

+## Compiling C++ Accelerated Reconstruction Scripts

+Compiling the C++ scripts is straightforward assuming GCC is avaiable and all the thirdparty dependencies are cloned.
+Simply move the Utility folder and compile the core script.

     cd cpu_3D/Utils/
     make ctvlib

 On MacOS: the build command requires passing of the `-undefined dynamic_lookup` flag.
 If you're compiling the C++ for any other operating system remove that flag from line.
 M1 and any future architectures requires the passing of an additional  `-mcpu=apple-m1` flag.
+You can append these flags in the `CXXFLAGS` variable in make.inc.

+Compiling ctvlib will create a shared object file in the following format: (ctvlib.cpython-3X-___.so).
+You can now import ctvlib as a python module and initialize it as a class.
+Refer to the demo jupyter-notebook for  more details.

-To compile multi - nodal scripts compile the mpi_ctvlib instead (assuming MPI is available).
+To compile multi - nodal scripts compile the mpi_ctvlib library instead (assuming MPI is available).

-# Compiling GPU Accelerated Reconstruction Scripts
+## Compiling GPU Accelerated Reconstruction Scripts

 For GPU accelerated forward and back-projection operators, we first will need to be in the ASTRA-toolbox folder in `thirdparty/astra-toolbox`.
 Tomo_tv uses a couple custom written C++ scripts to link the two packages together.
 Complete the following steps to build Astra from source: